On the complexity of the word problem of the R. Thompson group V: The deterministic complexity of the word problem of

-When the endmarker $\square$ is encountered in the input, the dpda starts a process, based on Lemma \ref{LEMz0omega}, that checks whether the current stack content $s \bot$, with $s \in \{0,1\}^*$, satisfies $s 0^{\omega} \ne z 0^{\omega}$.
-The dpda uses transitions that can read several letters deep into the stack (but by a bounded amount, since the set of transitions is finite and fixed).
-There are three cases:
+When the endmarker $\#$ is encountered in the input, the dpda starts a process that checks whether the current stack content $s \bot \in \{0,1\}^* \bot$ satisfies $s 0^{\omega} \ne z 0^{\omega}\,$ (where $z$ is the fixed bitstring that defines $L_z$).
+The dpda uses transitions that can read a certain depth into the stack (but by a bounded amount, since the set of transitions is finite and fixed).
+On input $\#$ there are three cases, based on Lemma \ref{LEMz0omega}: